Categorified duality in Boij-S\"oderberg Theory and invariants of free complexes: Notation

 with $d_{i} \in \{-\infty\}\cup \ZZ\cup \{\infty\}$ and $d_i \leq d_{i+1}-1$ and where $\ell+1$ entries of $\dd$ lie in $\ZZ$.
 We partially order the degree sequences termwise: $d\leq d'$ if and only if $d_i\leq d_i'$ for all $i$. \end{defn} (This usage is slightly more general than that of \cite{eis-schrey1} or \cite{boij-sod2}, where degree sequences were taken to be what would be written here as $(\dots,-\infty,d_{0}^{\zp},\dots,d_{\ell}, \infty,\dots)$.)

 As with Betti tables, we use a $\zp$ to indicate homological position zero when writing a degree sequence.
 Thus for example

 are degree sequences of codimension 2.

-Given any degree sequence $\dd$, we say that a complex $\FF$ is \defi{pure of type $\dd$} if, for all $i$ such that $d_i\in \ZZ$, the free module $\FF_i$ is generated entirely in degree $d_i$.
-The existence of pure resolutions (see~\cite{efw} or \cite[\S5]{eis-schrey1}) shows that, for any degree sequence $\dd$ of codimension $\ell\leq n+1$, there exists a shifted resolution of a Cohen-Macaulay module over $S$ that is a pure complex of type $\dd$.
+Given any degree sequence $\dd$, we say that a complex $\FF$ is \defi{pure of type $\dd$} if: for all $i$ such that $d_i\in \ZZ$, the free module $\FF_i$ is generated entirely in degree $d_i$; and if $\FF_i=0$ when $d_i=\pm \infty$.
+The existence of pure resolutions (see~\cite{efw} or \cite[\S5]{eis-schrey1}) shows that, for any degree sequence $\dd$ of codimension $\ell\leq n+1$, there exists a shifted resolution of a Cohen-Macaulay module of codimension $\ell$ over $S$ that is a pure complex of type $\dd$.

 If $P$ is some property of graded $S$-modules, we say that a complex $\FF \in \DD^b(S)$ has property $P$ if the direct sum of the homology modules of $\FF$ has property $P$.
 We extend the definition of properties of coherent sheaves to $\DD^b(\PP^n)$ similarly.